Tweed River Entrance Sand Bypassing Facility

 Operations Phase

-Tweed Sand Bypassing has a wide range of stakeholders who each have a certain priority for the management of the coastline depending on their specific interests.
-Examples of these stakeholders include recreational fishermen, tourism operators, swimmers and surfers.
-Managing the interests of such a wide range of stakeholders is a very difficult process, but an important part of McConnell Dowell's operational focus.
+The Tweed Sand Bypassing project has a wide range of stakeholders who each have specific interests, including recreational fishermen, tourism operators, swimmers and surfers.
+Managing the interests of such a wide range of stakeholders was a difficult but important part of McConnell Dowell's operational focus.

 Project Gallery